The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: The effect of asymmetric beams in WMAP

 We now present the main results obtained in this paper, namely the effective beam transfer functions for each WMAP DA, taking into account both the full asymmetric beam patterns and scanning strategy.
 These are shown in Figure \ref{fig:beam_comp} (red lines), and compared to the nominal WMAP transfer functions (dashed black lines).
 The vertical dotted line indicates $\ell_{\textrm{hybrid}}$ for each case.

-Clearly, the differences between the two sets of results are relatively small, as no visual discrepancies are seen in this plot.
-However, in Figure \ref{fig:beam_ratios} we plot the ratio between our transfer functions and the WMAP transfer functions for $\ell \le \ell_{\textrm{hybrid}}$, and here we do see small but significant differences between the two sets of results.
+Clearly, the differences between the two sets of results are small, as no visual discrepancies are seen in this plot.
+In Figure \ref{fig:beam_ratios} we plot the ratio between our transfer functions and the WMAP transfer functions for $\ell \le \ell_{\textrm{hybrid}}$, and now we do see small but significant differences between the two sets of results.

-First, we see that the ratios are essentially unity on the largest scales (smallest $\ell$'s), before they start diverging either towards high or low values at some characteristic scale.
-There are two exceptions to this trend, namely W1 and W4, which start diverging essentially already at very low $\ell$'s.

-Next, the transfer functions split into two main groups: Our K1, Ka1 and Q1--2 transfer functions are slightly higher than the corresponding WMAP functions, while the V and W DAs are slightly lower.
+Before looking at the results, we note that the completely symmetrized transfer function constitutes a lower bound on the full transfer function: When symmetrizing the beam, any beam mode with $m \ne 0$ is nullified.
+Consequently, less power is retained after convolution with the symmetrized beam than when an arbitrary beam is considered.

+In Figure \ref{fig:beam_ratios} we see precisely this behaviour.
+Explicitly, we see that the ratios are essentially unity on the largest scales (smallest $\ell$'s), and then increase to higher $\ell$'s.
+(Some functions show values slightly lower than unity over short ranges, typically $\lesssim$0.2\%, and this is due to small differences in two beam models used by WMAP and our analysis; similar differences are observed when comparing symmetrized transfer functions.)

+The point at which the two transfer functions start to diverge varies somewhat from DA to DA, and depends of course on the angular scale of the particular DA.
+For instance, W2 and W3 start to diverge already $\ell\sim200$, while W1 and W4 are very close up to $\ell \sim 800$.
+On the other hand, all the low-frequency DAs are generally close to unity up to $\ell \sim 200-300$,

-Both of these general and qualitative remarks reflects the position of each DA in the WMAP focal plane (see Figure 6 of Jarosik et al.\ 2007 for an excellent visualization of the A side beams): K1, Ka1 and Q1--2 are positioned the furthest away from the optical axis, while V1--2 and W1--4 are the closest.
+These general and qualitative remarks reflects the position of each DA in the WMAP focal plane (see Figure 6 of Jarosik et al.\ 2007 for an excellent visualization of the A side beams): K1, Ka1 and Q1--2 are positioned the furthest away from the optical axis, while V1--2 and W1--4 are the closest.
 Similarly, W1 and W4 are positioned lower in elevation, and generally have more sub-structure, than W2 and W3.

-However, it should be emphasized that the overall differences are generally small, typically less than than 2\% at $\ell\le\ell_{\textrm{hybrid}}$.
+However, it should be emphasized that the overall differences are small, typically less than than 1\% at $\ell\le\ell_{\textrm{hybrid}}$.
 Further, these differences are only significant (again, with the exception of W1 and W4) in the intermediate- and high-$\ell$ ranges.

 To build up some intuitive understanding of the spatial variations caused by the asymmetric WMAP beams, we show in Figure \ref{fig:asym_vs_sym} the difference between the fully asymmetrically convolved map and the corresponding map convolved with the symmetrized transfer function directly in harmonic space for one of the V1 simulations.
 Thus, the two convolved maps have identical power spectra, but slightly different phases.
 The top panel shows the full-sky difference map with a temperature scale of $\pm5\mu\textrm{K}$.
 The lower panels show two selected $15^{\circ}\times15^{\circ}$ regions centered on the north ecliptic pole (NEP; top row) and the Galactic center (GC; bottom row), respectively.
 The left column shows the actual temperature map convolved with the asymmetric beam, and the right column shows the same differences as in the full-sky plot.